hc20k/LLMChat/README.md

 - `{user_identity}` - replaced with your identity. (set with `/your_identity`)
 - `{date}` - replaced with today's date. (in `"%A, %B %d, %Y %H:%M"` format)
 - `{nl}` - replaced with `\n`

+`OpenAI`:
+ - `use_embeddings` - set this to `true` to enable long term message recollection.
+This will use the OpenAI API to create embeddings for each message, then rank them by similarity and prepend the message context with the relevant messages.
+ - `similarity_threshold` - Messages with a similarity value equal to or above this number will be considered for recollection.
+Range (0 - 1)
+ - `max_similar_messages` - The maximum limit of similar messages to prepend to the bot.
+(Default: 5)
+ - `reverse_proxy_url` - The base URL for an OpenAI reverse proxy, if you need to use one.

 After changing these values, you can run the bot:
 ```bash